 The Country Club of Spartanburg (CCS), founded in the summer of 1908, held it's first organizational meeting at the home of Mr. A. H. Twichell.
 A stock company was organized, land selected, fairways cleared and greens (made of sand) were prepared for a nine hole golf course.
 The course officially opened in the early summer of 1910 with an Englishman, Mr. Newman, as the first golf professional.

-The first nine holes were designed by the famous golf course architect Donald Ross of Pinehurst, North Carolina.
+What are now the first nine holes are rumored to have been designed by the famous golf course architect Donald Ross of Pinehurst, North Carolina.
 CCS was not used for several years toward the end of World War I, but it officially re-opened for play on July 4, 1928.
 CCS is a traditional layout with narrow fairways, undulating greens and thick rough.

 The Country Club of Spartanburg has hosted such tournaments as the Carolinas PGA, Carolinas Open, Carolinas Amater, the South Carolina Amateur Championship and the Frank B. Edwards, Jr. Invitational.
 It has also served as a qualifying site for the United States Open, United States Amateur and Mid Amateur Championship.
 Until the 1960's, CCS hosted the LPGA Peach Blossom Betsy Rawls Classic, including future members of the LPGA Hall of Fame Babe Zaharias, Mickey Wright, Patty Berg, Louise Suggs and Betsy Rawls.